cinthiafontoura/cinthia-fontoura-portfolio/README.md

 ## Features

 * **Navigation**
-  - Fixed at the top of the page, the navigation bar includes links to the Projects, About and Contact sections to allow easy navigation through the page.
+  - Fixed navigation bar includes links to the Projects, About and Contact sections to allow easy navigation through the page.
-  - The logo on big screens and the arrow button on the bottom right on small screens, make it easy back to the top of the page without scrolling up using just one hand.
+  - The logo make it easy back to the top of the page without scrolling up.
-  - A Resume button that opens the link to my CV archive on a new tab showing to the user my professional path and education.

 ![navigation](https://user-images.githubusercontent.com/80278757/155013514-8c47cd24-84c4-4a9c-bd1b-780159b5e795.png)

 * **The Header**
   - A quick introduction tells who I'm and what I do with a button that goes to the contact section to facilitate communication and a gif representing me.
+  - A Resume button that opens the link to my CV on a new tab showing to the user my professional path and education.

 ![intro](https://user-images.githubusercontent.com/80278757/155025035-8d9c2bae-3cd4-4310-ad73-65a2893d9e87.png)